Moving to Aberdeen, Scotland

 If you have not spent a lot of time in Aberdeen, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Aberdeen, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Aberdeen for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide financial stability in the future.
 However, buying a home also comes with additional costs such as maintenance, repairs, and property taxes.
 It also requires a significant upfront investment for the down payment and closing costs.
 Therefore, if you're not ready for these financial commitments, renting might be a better option.
 Renting a home in Aberdeen offers more flexibility.
 It's a good option if you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large upfront investment.
 However, when you rent, your monthly payments go to your landlord instead of building equity in a property.
 You also have less control over your living situation, as your landlord can decide to sell the property or increase the rent.
 In conclusion, both buying and renting a home in Aberdeen have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a financial advisor or real estate professional could also be beneficial," explained one expat living in Aberdeen, Scotland.
+Consulting with a financial advisor or real estate professional could also be beneficial," said one expat who made the move to Aberdeen.

 What cultural faux pas should I try to avoid making in Aberdeen?